hpc/pavilion2/docs/tutorials/writing_docs.rst

 Writing software documentation
 ==============================

-This page is meant to serve both as a tutorial for writing documentation and as example of what that documentation should look like.
+This page is meant to serve as both a tutorial for writing documentation and an example of what that documentation should look like.
 For example, each page should start with a top-level header, an introductory paragraph or two, and a table of contents.